ThreedeeMoovee/readinglist/README.md

 - Samuel Taylor Coleridge
 - Mu'allaqat, by various
 - Masnavi, by Jalal al-Din Muhammad Rumi
 ### History:
 - The Four Voyages of Christopher Columbus by Christopher Columbus
 - The Conquest of New Spain by Bernaz Diaz del
 - Storm of Steel, by Ernst Jünger
 - Reflections on the Revolution in France, by Edmund Burke
+- Memoirs of Napoleon Bonaparte, by Louis Bourrienne
 ### Australia:
 - History: The Fatal Shore
 - Government: The Australian Constitution and Harold Holt NAA Records
 - Prime Ministers: Alfred Deakin and Robert Menzie
 ### Other Good Looking Books:
 - “The Cloud Of Unknowing and Other Works” by A.C.
 Spearing
 - “Selected Writings” by Meister Eckhart